John Gold

-John Gold is an American former football punter.
+John Gold (born March 22, 1988) is an American former football punter.
 He was signed by the Seahawks as an undrafted free agent in 2011.
 He played college football at the University of Texas.

 He is currently co-owner of Forty Acres Coffee, along with former University of Texas center Chris Hall.

 Professional career

-Gold was signed by the Seattle Seahawks as an undrafted free agent following the end of the NFL lockout in 2011.
+Gold was signed by the Seattle Seahawks as an undrafted free agent in July 2011, following the end of the NFL lockout.
+He was cut on September 1, 2011.